cTurtle98/Lifealgorithmic/source/cis-191/system_monitoring_and_logging.md

 0 0   0 543220 863176 3793988  0  0   0   0 197 223 0 0 100 0 0
 ```

-Powertop is available on platforms that support power monitoring, like laptops and mobile devices.
-Most desktops don't support power monitoring but powertop still shows you what processes and devices are using power, it just doesn't tell you how much in terms of watts.
-Powertop is text-menu driven.
+`powertop` is available on platforms that support power monitoring, like laptops and mobile devices.
+Most desktops don't support power monitoring but `powertop` still shows you what processes and devices are using power, it just doesn't tell you how much in terms of watts. `powertop` is text-menu driven.

 ## Files and Network Sockets

-The most important tool for monitoring files on your host is lsof (list open files). lsof lists all the open file handles for every process.
+The most important tool for monitoring files on your host is `lsof` (list open files). lsof lists all the open file handles for every process.
 On a busy machine its output can be thousands of lines so if you're looking for something specific you can pipe the output through grep:

 ```
 $ sudo lsof | grep Desktop